XpiritBV/CodeToCloud-Workshop/Challenges/Module4-ScalingUpTheBusiness/Solution/SCALEUP-T001/pr.md

 ---
 # Instructions to Fix the exercise

 Added a PowerShell file to provision the cloud infrastructure.
-Please update the variables on top of the file so we do no conflict with each other
+Please update the variables at top of the file so we do no conflict with each other

 Don't forget to login first in your cloud environment